Skip to content

 How Often is Property Tax in Maryland Assessed?

-• Property Identification - Each Maryland property has a unique identification number.
-The assessors identify the properties to be assessed using these numbers.
+• Property Identification - Each Maryland property has a unique identification number, which the assessors use to identify the properties to be assessed.

 • Valuation - The next step is valuation.
-Assessors are trained to estimate the value of the property using three techniques.
-The first is the sales approach, where the assessor examines the sale pieces of similar properties in the area to determine the price range, then adjusts based on differences.
+Assessors are trained to estimate the property's value using three techniques.
+The first is the sales approach, where the assessor examines the sale pieces of similar properties in the area to determine the price range and then adjusts based on differences.
 The second method is the cost approach, where the assessor determines the fair market value based on the cost of constructing a similar improvement, less depreciation of age and condition, plus the price of the land.
 Last is the income approach, where the assessor determines value based on the income the property earns or could earn.

 • Assessment Appeals - Property owners may file appeals online or by replying to the notice after signing and returning the appeal form.
-Property owners have 45 days to appeal.
+They have 45 days to appeal.

-• Finalization - After the appeal process, the assessors finalize the assessment for all properties in their jurisdiction.
+• Finalization - After the appeal process, the assessors finalize the assessments for all properties in their jurisdiction.

 • Tax Calculation - The local government determines the property taxes owed, and the property owners receive their tax bills.